 Over the years, H-Training has undergone enormous efforts to provide learning and development material that is suitable for an Irish audience.
-With the glut of the material originally being produced in the United States, it was notable how Irish managers were annoyed and at time down-right disgusted by the language used and the suggestions made.
-The right-on, fist pumping positivist machismo that can be standard in many walk of American business, was not welcomed, by the more downtrodden Irish.
+With the glut of the material originally being produced in the United States, it was notable how Irish managers were annoyed and at times down-right disgusted by the language used and the suggestions made.
+The right-on, fist pumping positivist machismo that can be standard in many walks of American business, was not welcomed, by the more downtrodden Irish.

-Granted, many of us can understand why 'powering up' is simply not compatible with an Irish sensibility.
+Granted, many of us can understand why ‘powering up’ is simply not compatible with an Irish sensibility.
 However, there are a range of other cultural practices that also contribute to this.
-These include the age old practice of 'slagging' and our particularly unfortunate habit of begrudgery.
-One colleague recently posed the theory that our practice of talking out of our necks when the neighbors aren't listening is actually a legacy of the War of Independence, when people regularly whispered and mumbled to avoid the ears of our imperialist visitors.
-Regardless however of where it came from it remains a stubborn part of our culture.
+These include the age old practice of ‘slagging’ and our particularly unfortunate habit of begrudgery.
+One colleague recently posed the theory that our practice of talking out of our necks when the neighbors aren’t listening is actually a legacy of the War of Independence, when people regularly whispered and mumbled to avoid the ears of our imperialist visitors.
+Regardless however of where it came from, it remains a stubborn part of our culture.
 However, it is also worth noting here that it is not practiced by everyone and we need to be careful about resigning to stereo-types.

 H-Training has definitely detected a shift in our less favourable cultural norms as millennials begin to assume the reign of leadership in more industries (see they are not the root of all evil!).
 Added to this, and much to the dismay of many there is a continuation, across the western world, of a sort of cultural homogenisation.
 Many would argue that their children have all turned into Americans, and this is definitely echoed in all of the Americanisms that have crept, almost unnoticed, into the Irish vernacular in the past twenty-years (‘step up to the plate’ anyone?).
 Furthermore, it is often our contention that not enough consideration (perhaps owing to Ireland’s already cluttered history) is paid to the enormous shift in professional life experienced in this state over that past forty-years.